 I was travelling on my own & in most places, eating in the casa meant I ate on my own & quite early.
 You can tell them what time you would like to eat but make sure you are there on time.

 In Cuba queuing is a national pastime & you queue for everything – cash, bank, shops, wifi… not to say Cuban people enjoy it.
 Practically everyone tries to jump the queue if they can – most have a reason to get in front & it’s sometimes accepted, often rejected but they always try.

 This is not generally available in Cuba & requires 2 things – a Wi-Fi card to access the Internet & an area where you can get reception (& don’t be over hopeful with the speed).
-A card can be bought at an ETECSA building or kiosk wherever you are, or on the streets for generally the same price.
-Going rate is 3CUC for 1 hour, 12CUC for 5 hours which seems like a deal if you’re here for a long time but make sure you check the expiration date.
+A card can be bought at an ETECSA building or kiosk wherever you are.
+You can sometimes buy them on the streets for generally the same price.
+The going rate is 3CUC for 1 hour or 12CUC for 5 hours.
+Make sure you check the expiration date.
 Mine had run out with 45 mins to go… it’s precious!

 There are 2 things to note with the cards:

 - Look for a panel that you scratch off (password) and if it needs scratching you’re ok.

 - Check the date – if it is well in advance it’s good.

 All those I bought on the street were perfectly fine.

 To find your nearest Wi-Fi zone walk around, ask at your casa or stay close to your ETECSA sales office.
 You will find people gathered (often in parks) where there is Wi-Fi.
 At night, it is clear when you see the glow of people’s faces in their phones as they connect.
 Top tip to make things last as long as possible – plan your attack, write emails, social media posts & What’s App messages beforehand so that when you are “in the zone” you can make efficient use of the time you have.
 Accept.